ministries / Imagine No Racism

 The purpose of the Conference Commission on Religion & Race (CCORR) is the same as the General Commission: “to challenge, lead, and equip the people of the United Methodist Church to become inter-culturally competent, to ensure institutional equity and to facilitate vital conversations about religion, race, and culture” (para.
 2002).
 CCORR continues to invest time and resources in training, programs, tools, initiatives, and monitoring for diversity at annual conferences which enable Upper New York Conference to live more deeply into this reality.

-CCORR members: Scott Johnson and Georgia Whitney (Co-Conveners), Blenda Smith, Harold Wheat, Linda Hughes, Scott Johnson, Julius Archibald, Anola Archibald, Evelyn Woodring, Shirley Readdean, Beckie Sweet, LaVerne Ampadu, Charles Syms, Ian Urriolla, Natalie Bowerman, Ruth Rosa Warner, Rev. Susanne Block (Cabinet Representative), and Rev. Bill Gottschalk-Fielding (Director of Connectional Ministries).
+CCORR members: Scott Johnson and Georgia Whitney (Co-Conveners), Blenda Smith, Harold Wheat, Linda Hughes, Holly Strickland, Julius Archibald, Anola Archibald, Evelyn Woodring, Shirley Readdean, Beckie Sweet, LaVerne Ampadu, Charles Syms, Ian Urriolla, Natalie Bowerman, Ruth Rosa Warner, Rev. Susanne Block (Cabinet Representative), and Rev. Bill Gottschalk-Fielding (Director of Connectional Ministries).

 Click here to read an article by Pastor Evelyn Woodring, providing insight about what to do after you complete your Imagine No Racism training.